Malaysian troops attack armed Philippine group in Sabah

 The refineries are owned by Singapore's Wilmar International and Malaysia's KL Kepong and Kwantas Corp.
 Sabah is Malaysia's top oil palm growing region, accounting for a quarter of national production.

-(Additional reporting by Niluksi Koswanage in Kuala Lumpur; Manuel Mogato and Rosemarie Francisco in Manila; Writing by Stuart Grudgings; Editing by Dean Yates and Neil Fullick)
+(Additional reporting by Niluksi Koswanage in Kuala Lumpur; Manuel Mogato and Rosemarie Francisco in Manila; Writing by Stuart Grudgings; Editing by Dean Yates)